 Radical therapy of the primary site of melanoma includes a radical wide excision of the scar after the excisional biopsy of the primary site.

-Based on the results of six multicentre, randomised trials it was decided to derogate from extended excisions of the primary melanoma site (with margin $\ge 3$ cm) in favour of narrower margins of healthy tissues.
-The following are the current recommended margins of radical therapy of the primary melanoma lesion (excision of the scare after excisional biopsy of the primary site): melanoma in situ - margin 5 mm, melanoma with tumour depth $\le 2$ mm - margin 1 cm, and melanoma with tumour depth > 2 mm - margin 2 cm (Table 4) (II, A).
+Based on the results of six multicentre, randomised trials it was decided to derogate from extended excisions of the primary melanoma site (with margin ≥ 3 cm) in favour of narrower margins of healthy tissues.
+There are following actual recommended margins of radical therapy of the primary melanoma lesion (excision of the scare after excisional biopsy of the primary site): melanoma in situ - margin 5 mm, melanoma with tumour depth ≤ 2 mm - margin 1 cm, melanoma with tumour depth ≥ 2 mm - margin 2 cm (Table 4) [II, A].